-In our April classes we talked a lot about how a solid career in voiceover starts from the inside out, and how the health of your body, mind and even spirit integrates and is essential for performance, stamina and longevity.
+In our first set of classes – back in April 2018 – we talked a lot about how a solid career in voiceover starts from the inside out.
+How the health of your body, mind and even spirit integrates and is essential for performance, stamina and longevity.

 Mental & Emotional Preparedness makes a HUGE difference!

 I had a session recently that was only a 2 hour booking.
 I was told that it’d just be a couple of pickups from a previous episode and some lines in my characters’ voices.
 It was for an interactive children’s book based on a series.
 Sounds like no big deal, right?
 Wrong.
 When I got there I had 4 episodes, 163 lines, three characters, all talking to each other, VERY s-l-o-w-l-y (so young kids reading along can keep up).
 Two of them were extremely vocally stressful, with three takes of each line.
 Had I not kept my instrument in good working order, I would have been blown out in the first 15 minutes.

 Not only did I have to rise to the occasion physically, I had to get through the mental issues of not receiving the script beforehand.
 I was going to be grossly underpaid because they didn’t tell my agent what I was in for, and I had no recourse in the moment because I signed the contract before I saw the scripts.

 I had to suck it up, do an on-the-spot mental and emotional reset, remain positive and professional, and deliver a top-quality performance.
 So what does that require?
 Well anger management, for starters!
 Generally we have a fair idea about what we’re stepping into before we take on projects.
 There are always variables, but in this case, the sheer quantity of lines and vocal stress required by this job necessitated excellent physical condition.